 The sand here is hard-packed, so you can go for your morning run while you marvel at the backdrop of steep, picturesque bluffs.
 Don’t forget to pick a variety of stunning shells along the way to commensurate your trip.

-Dionis Beach is an excellent choice for surfers seeking the perfect wave, and the calm waters are perfect for swimmers and anglers.
+Even though Dionis Beach has calm surf, it is a great choice for surfers seeking the perfect wave.
+The calm waters are also perfect for swimmers and anglers.
 The serene beach with shallow tides is dotted with dunes making it an ideal spot for family vacations and picnics.

 You can choose to relax in the beach huts, build sandcastles with your little ones or dive into the waters for a swim.